 These Goliath pills really do live up to their moniker in terms of their power and strength, containing 3150mg of l-arginine per pill.
 Contrary to what you might assume, they’re also pretty small and easy to swallow too.

-If you want your arteries to be as free as a bird, I’d definitely give them a try.
+If you want your arteries to be as free as a bird, I’d suggest giving them a try.
 Just make sure that your nutrition is en pointe too – there’s no point taking these pills if you’re eating 5 cheeseburgers a day on the sly.

 Goliath Arginine 3000